Neshri/MailResponder/readme.md

 ### Utility Commands

 -   **Print Database Contents:**
+    Prints the contents of both the active and completed databases.
+You can optionally provide a student's email address to filter the output for just that user.
     ```bash
+    # Print all data from all databases
     python MailResponder.py --printdb

+    # Print data only for a specific student
+    python MailResponder.py --printdb student@example.com
     ```

 -   **Empty the Inbox:** Deletes **ALL** emails from the bot's inbox.
 Use with caution.